Code-Institute-Submissions/queenisabaer-letter-match/README.md

 Goals for:

-- **First time visitor:**

-- **Returning visitor:**

-- **Frequent user:**
+- **Children learning the alphabet: Preschool or Kindergarten** Children who are just learning the alphabet should be able to grasp the game and recognize the letter matches.
+Especially the start of the game should be accompanied by parents to explain the rules and possibly help with typing the name.
+As a future function, an audio file should be included, which reads the rules.
+If no name is entered and the start button was clicked directly, the game should still be running and a green placeholder name should be displayed.
+The start button should be easy to recognize.
+The letters to look for should be easily recognizable.
+In order to grant a positive experience, points are not deducted and only points resulting from correct answers are counted.

+- **Children knowing the alphabet: Class 1 or higher** Children who already know the alphabet or can even read and write should also be able to easily understand the game and recognize the letter matches.
+Entering the name should be easy for you to understand.
+Correct answers are encouraged by congratulations, wrong answers give the opportunity to try again.
+Nevertheless, it is also about positive reinforcement, so no negative points are awarded in the game, if a wrong answer was clicked.
+Again, a positive gaming experience is in the foreground.

+- **Older children or adults**
+Especially older children or adults are animated by the countdown to find as many matches as possible.
+The congratulatory text should therefore also adapt in certain steps, the higher the score is.

 ## Design

 - **Imagery:**
   The background image was discovered when searching for a letter image, it perfectly fits the theme that letters need to be searched.
 In addition, it was very colorful and perfect to generate the colors for the game.
 - **Colour Scheme:**
   The colors were determined with the pipette function of the website coloors.
-In general, the colors are very cheerful and colorful, as it is a game for small children. <br>
+In general, the colors are very cheerful and colorful, as it is a game for children. <br>

   <details>
   <summary> Color palette </summary>